vp of developer relations and product marketing

 After many years of typing, Emily had a slightly-older-than-quarterlife crisis and made the bold (insane?!) choice to switch careers into software engineering.

-With no experience at all, she packed her six-month-old daughter, blind dog and a few boxes into her anti-mom mobile of a sports car and drove across the country to attend the Turing School of Software Development and Design in Denver.
+With no experience at all, she packed her six-month-old daughter, blind dog and a few boxes into her anti-mom mobile of a sports car and drove across the country to attend a seven-month code school.

 Emily completed seven grueling months of code reviews, pair programming with people she didn’t like and learning Ruby on Rails.
-After falling in love with Denver, a city as vibrant as she is, Emily decided to stay and currently works as a developer advocate at Kickbox.
+After falling in love with Denver, a city as vibrant as she is, Emily decided to stay and currently works as Vice President of Developer Relations and Product Marketing for Kickbox.